rockiger/akiee/backlog.md

 acceptance criteria:

-- [X] reload all task if files is changed
+- [ ] reload all task if files is changed
 - [ ] Offer a file dialog to choose the path of the liveflow-file

 ## TODO As a user I want to keep notes (not tasks), that I want to keep for future reference, that I can remember important information.

+## TODO AS a user I want that Akiee restores the state right where I left it, that I can pick up my work where I left it.

 ## DONE As a user I want akie appearing suitable to my operating system, that it feels like a native app: